One group pretest-posttest design

 attrition, one may represent this model:

-where the ‘posttest’ observation is identical to its pretest condition, with included.
+where the ‘posttest’ observation is identical to its pretest condition, with X included.
 As stated earlier, X, a ‘zero functor’ that commits without difference, thereby more closely demonstrating a nonintervention than an intervention variable.
-Thus, the posttest is fundamentally (“radically”, in philosophical terms) negative (immanent) by the idempotence of pre-test conditions via X. This posttest negativity also is compounded by the inability to measure from a pretest after nonintervention by X. In more blunt, albeit paradoxical terms, has already happened in the pretest, but linearly follows Oin an experimental
+Thus, the posttest is fundamentally (“radically”, in philosophical terms) negative (immanent) by the idempotence of pre-test conditions via X. This posttest negativity also is compounded by the inability to measure from a pretest after nonintervention by X. In more blunt, albeit paradoxical terms, X has already happened in the pretest, but linearly follows O1 in an experimental

 design.
 Hence, attrition remains pre-experimental while proceeding with an experimental task.
 Perhaps this is by default of the language X used here to describe this.